How to Create a Spray Paint Booth with Curtain Walls

 Using curtain walls to create spray paint booths can provide multiple benefits, including:

 - Reduced Cost Compared to Permanent Wall Fixtures—Brick-and-mortar walls or any other kind of permanent wall fixture can be very expensive.
 For these types of walls, facility owners will have to consider the cost of materials, as well as the cost of labor.
+It isn’t just the rooms either.
+Isolated rooms require additional installations like electrical and HVAC that need to be installed by skilled technicians.
+Curtains hanging from the ceiling still allow air to circulate, allowing you to continue using your current heating and ventilation systems.
 Additionally, many permanent wall fixtures experience damages or cracks over time, so building owners will have to account for maintenance costs.
 Spray paint booth walls eliminate these problems.
 These often cost 1/10th the price of permanent curtain walls and can be installed with ease.
 These curtains are constructed from high-strength vinyl laminate and polyester, so they can last for years without needing to be replaced.

 - Separated Work Areas for Enhanced Productivity—Like many functions that take place in an auto body shop, spray painting can be a highly distracting operation.
-If not contaminated the noise levels and fumes could disturb other employees doing their own work.
-To separate spray paint booths from other sections of the auto body shop and provide the needed level of productivity, owners can have spray paint booth curtain wall system.
+If not isolated, the noise levels and fumes could disturb other employees doing their own work.
+To separate spray paint booths from other sections of the auto body shop and provide the needed level of productivity, owners can install a spray paint booth curtain wall system.

 - Blocked Out Contaminants in Work Area—Spray painting must be isolated from other areas of a facility to reduce introducing contamination.
 If dust or other particles enter the spray painting area, they could get stuck in the paint, creating bumps and imperfections.
+Paint that has to deal with a lot of contamination won’t adhere as well.
+The quality and the effective life of the paint job will be lowered significantly.
+That is why complete isolation is the industry standard.
+Your painting is isolated from other processes like welding, grinding, and sandblasting that add heavy amounts of contaminants into the air.
 Industrial curtain wall systems can keep outside impurities from compromising spray paint activities.

 For more information on spray paint booth curtain walls, contact a Steel Guard Safety representative today.